OSGeo/gdal/doc/source/programs/gdal_pipeline.rst

         "command_line": "gdal pipeline ! read in.tif ! reproject --dst-crs=EPSG:4326 ! edit --metadata=CHANGES=reprojected"
     }

-It is possible to run it with the following command command line, overridden the ``input`` argument of the ``read`` step, and implicitly adding a final ``write`` step with an ``output`` argument.
+It is possible to run it with the following command line, overriding the ``input`` argument of the ``read`` step, and implicitly adding a final ``write`` step with an ``output`` argument.